 The location and type of tear are crucial determinants in whether or not surgical repair will be attempted.
-Vertical longitudinal tears are usually ideal for repair since there is minimal disruption in the circumferential fibers.
-In the special case of the bucket-handle tear, however, stray circumferential fibers may inhibit healing.
+Vertical longitudinal tears are usually ideal for repair since there is minimal disruption in the circumferential fibres.
+In the special case of the bucket-handle tear, however, stray circumferential fibres may inhibit healing.
 For radial tears, meniscectomy is the better surgical option.

 Shiraev, T., Anderson, S. E., and Hope, N. (2012) Meniscal tear – presentation, diagnosis and management, Aust Fam Physician 41, 182-187.

 Jones, J. C., Burks, R., Owens, B. D., Sturdivant, R. X., Svoboda, S. J., and Cameron, K. L. (2012) Incidence and risk factors associated with meniscal injuries among active-duty US military service members, J Athl Train 47, 67-73.

 Snoeker, B. A., Bakker, E. W., Kegel, C. A., and Lucas, C. (2013) Risk factors for meniscal tears: a systematic review including meta-analysis, J Orthop Sports Phys Ther 43, 352-367.